haukex/hgpstools/INSTALL-RPi.md

 		SHELL=/bin/bash
 		  1 */2  *   *   *   ping -c4 -w8 -Iwlan0 www.google.com >/dev/null; sleep 2; if ! ping -c4 -w8 -Iwlan0 www.google.com >/dev/null; then echo "Restarting wlan0"; sudo ifdown wlan0; sudo ifup wlan0; fi

+	(TODO: This should be adapted so that it works even when no WiFi networks are available.)

 	What can also help make wireless connectivity more stable is disabling power management.
 The status can be checked via `iwconfig`, and it can be disabled by adding the line `wireless-power off` in